 Template for Agreement for People Charged with a Crime

+Safe Congregation Coordinator and Companion Job Descriptions

+Our Sources

 Appendix I: Introduction to Questionnaires and Background Check

 Questionnaire and Background Check for Adult Volunteers

 Introduction

 Thank you for your commitment to RRUUC’s Children and Youth.
 Adult teachers and advisors are a vital part of our community and we celebrate the relationships built across the ages.
 RRUUC is a spiritual community that takes seriously its responsibility to provide a safe and nurturing environment for everyone who participates in our congregation, placing a special emphasis on meeting the unique needs of children, youth and vulnerable adults.